NaoiseGaffney/BookRepository/README.md

 Inspire readers to find books they might not have heard of, and compel them to buy the books on Amazon or other book outlets, potentially providing comission to the site owner (this is not active as this is an educational project only).

 ### Features
-The features are divided into 3 main areas, User Management, Book Repository (the main book and library features), and Admin Dashboard.
+The features are divided into 4 main areas, User Management, Book Repository (the main book and library features), Admin Dashboard, and Shared Features.

 User Management: